InspiratioNULL/brew/docs/Manpage.md

 : List files which would be unlinked without actually unlinking or deleting any files.

+### `unlinked`

+List installed formulae that are not linked, excluding keg-only formulae (since those are expected to be unlinked anyway).

 ### `unpin` *`installed_formula`* \[...\]

 Unpin *`formula`*, allowing them to be upgraded by `brew upgrade` *`formula`*.